microchip-pic-avr-examples/pic18f16q40-quadrature-decoder/README.md

 This example has 2 outputs - a UART output and an LED bar graph display output.

-The UART output prints the net change in encoder value (over a period of 1 second) and the current volume of the program at 115,200 baud.
+The UART output prints the net change in encoder value (over a period of 1s) and the current volume of the program at 115,200 baud.
 The LED graph display output uses a 10-position LED bar graph to display the current volume.

 ### UART Output